 Wild Salmon.
 This delicious, meaty, heart healthy food is loaded with omega-3 essential fatty acids (EFAs) that penetrate layers of heart plaque, soothing inflammation in blood vessels and preventing blood-clotting deposits from lining coronary arteries.
 In one study, people who ate two meals of fatty fish per month—such as salmon—experienced a 30 percent reduction in cardiac arrest; four fatty-fish meals a month were associated with a 50 percent reduction in cardiac arrest!

 Beets.
 For years, I've been drinking a homemade fruit-vegetable concoction for breakfast that almost always contains beets.
 Why?
 Because beets are one of the most heart healthy foods around.
 They offer a wide array of cardio-protective effects, which include helping to lower blood pressure and reduce homocysteine in the blood.

 Avocadoes.
 If you love guacamole, here’s good news.
 It’s another great heart healthy food.
 Avocadoes contain both vitamin E and glutathione, potent antioxidants that defend your body against inflammation that’s at the root of heart disease.
 Specifically, they help to prevent LDL cholesterol from oxidizing, which can lead to clogged arteries.

-With all of these heart-health foods, choose organic whenever possible.
-Three of the worst offenders when it comes to conventional produce are apples, peaches and strawberries--all three are sprayed the most.
+With all of these heart healthy foods, choose organic whenever possible.
+Three of the worst offenders when it comes to conventional produce are apples, peaches, and strawberries--all three are sprayed the most.
 So, choosing organic is important.